Vision-Live/bdsi.utwente.nl/_events/workshops/data-science-week-2024-Q1/data-science-week-2024-Q1.md

 {% assign _speakers = page.speakers | where_exp: "speaker", "speaker.tags contains 'doina'" %}
 {% include profile-widget-list-generic.html speakers=_speakers %}

+> The Network Analysis community is one of several peer communities that brings together researchers across disciplines using similar methods, if not topics.

+In this meeting, Doina will present her work on complex networked systems.
+Many networks are hiding in plain sight: words are connected into discourse, books are connected via the readers they have in common, concepts are connected into knowledge graphs, biological species into food webs, and stars into constellations.
+All these networks are intangible, but measuring and analysing them provides insight about how the mind and societies work.
+This talk runs through Network Science (a creative and very cross-disciplinary field), and demonstrates recent research, with diverse data sources, methods (from various areas of artificial intelligence), and case studies.
+(This talk is based on a conference keynote.)

 ### Wednesday
 ###### April 17th